dwainscheeren/dwains-dashboard-blueprints/card-blueprints/battery-button-card/README.md

 The card matches the style of [Dwains Dashboard v2](https://dwainscheeren.github.io/dwains-lovelace-dashboard/) and will automaticly match your theme.

-The icon changes with the state of the battery
+The icon changes with the state of the battery.

 ##### Created by [mase](https://github.com/mase60)